Living with Existential Questions

 Part Two: The Path Less Traveled

 As a culture, we tend to understand our suffering as a personal problem, best approached through a psychological lens.
 This is part of why diagnostic frameworks feel so appealing — they reduce the discomfort of ambiguity into something that can be mapped, named, and treated.
 And for many people, this works — the naming brings relief, and the treatment plan provides direction.
-But for some of us, the questions that surface don't fit inside that frame.
-They aren't problems with solutions.
-They are encounters that ask something different of us entirely.
+But for some of us, the questions and experiences that have brought us to therapy are outside that frame.

 When you find yourself in a moment of stillness asking who am I, in a way that feels truly real? or why does it feel so difficult to know what I actually want? — these questions are not symptoms.
 They are invitations.
 They point toward something that has always been present but largely hidden, and they mark the beginning of a path that can lead toward genuine self-discovery.

-When we slow down and come more directly into contact with what is present within our awareness, rather than attempting to solve what is in front of us, the relationship to the experience itself begins to change.
+When we slow down and come more directly into contact with what is present within our awareness, the relationship to the experience itself begins to change.
 This shift is not resolution in a conventional sense — it is an encounter with a different relationship to uncertainty and to being itself.
 The diagnostic frame has no language for this.
 But existential therapy is built around it.

 Part Three: An Open Door